SimonSubokLee/ston-docs-son/admin/origin.rst

 ﻿.. _origin:

-Chapter 6.
+Chapter 7.
 Origin Server
-******************
+************************

 This chapter will explain the relationship between STON and the origin server.
-The origin server generally stands for the web server that abides by HTTP standard.
-In order to protect the origin server, administrators should have a thorough understanding of the contents in this chapter.
-Doing so will also enable you to establish a durable and flexible service that can resist errors in the origin server.
+The origin server generally refers to the web server that abides by the HTTP standard.
+For the sake of protecting the origin server, administrators should have a thorough understanding of the contents of this chapter.
+Doing so will enable you to establish a service that's flexible and resistant to origin server errors.

-There are many plans for dealing with the various errors that may occur, but the bottom line is that the origin server must be protected.
-Having a proper protection policy for the origin server will make your server inspection procedure worry free.
+The origin server must be protected.
+With a variety of ways errors can occur, there are a variety of countermeasures to deal with them.
+Having a proper protection policy for the origin server will make it easier during inspection.

 .. toctree::
    :maxdepth: 2